bienflorencia/personal-site/content/project/postdoc_CZU/index.md

 tags = ["postdoc", "Bayesian models"]

 # Project summary to display on homepage.
-summary = "Range dynamics of carnivore mammals from the Neotropical region"
+summary = "Range dynamics of carnivore mammals from the Neotropics"

 # Optional external URL for project (replaces project detail page).
 external_link = ""